 Use powerful emotion as a tool to communicate with your subscribers.

-A mother holding her infant baby is an emotional image that the demographic in the above example can relate to.
+A mother holding her infant baby is an emotional cover photo example that the demographic in the above case can relate to.

 What’s the demographic of your current Facebook following?